 Lymph is clear fluid that is made up of water, white blood cells, proteins, and fats that have filtered out of blood vessels into the spaces between cells.
 Some of the fluid is reabsorbed by the blood vessels, but the rest enters the lymphatic vessels.
 Lymph then passes through the lymph nodes, which are specific collection points where damaged cells, infectious organisms, and cancer cells are filtered from the fluid and destroyed.
 If many infectious organisms or cancer cells are present, the lymph nodes swell.
 Sometimes, organisms cause infection within a lymph node.

 Lymphedema results when the lymphatic system cannot adequately drain lymph from the tissues, causing swelling.
-Lymphedema may be due to conditions present at birth (congenital) or to conditions that develop later (acquired).
+Lymphedema is classified as

-This disorder results from having so few lymphatic vessels that they cannot handle all the lymph.
+Primary lymphedema results from having so few lymphatic vessels that they cannot handle all the lymph.
 The problem almost always affects the legs.
 Rarely, it affects the arms.
-Women are much more likely than men to have congenital lymphedema.

-In the early stages of congenital lymphedema, the swelling goes away when the leg is elevated.
-This disorder worsens with time: The swelling becomes more obvious and does not disappear completely, even after a night’s rest.
+In the early stages of primary lymphedema, the swelling goes away when the leg is elevated.
+This disorder worsens with time.
+The swelling becomes more obvious and does not disappear completely, even after a night’s rest.